 Few people can appreciate the weight and power involved in forklift operation until catastrophe strikes, and even though employers notify workers of the dangers, little is done beyond that to prevent accidents.
-The Chicago workplace accident attorneys of Rosenfeld Injury Lawyers fight to protect the rights of workers who have been injured in preventable accidents due to the failure of their employers to implement proper safety protocols.
+The Chicago workplace accident attorneys of Rosenfeld Injury Lawyers LLC fight to protect the rights of workers who have been injured in preventable accidents due to the failure of their employers to implement proper safety protocols.
 We also strive to assist workers who are in disputes with an employer or insurance company that refuses to provide the benefits guaranteed by Illinois work laws.

 Forklift Accident Statistics